A 10-year parcel tax to save fire services in East Contra Costa County was soundly defeated according to Wednesday morning results.

 Neither Fire Chief Hugh Henderson nor district board President Kevin Romick was available for comment late Tuesday evening.

 The firefighters' union, however, conceded defeat in a written statement issued shortly before midnight.

 "We are clearly very disappointed in these results," said Vince Wells, president of Local 1230 of United Professional Firefighters of Contra Costa County.

-"We hoped that East County residents would understand the critical issues at stake ... and the damaging effect of failing to pass Measure S. More station closures and firefighter layoffs will mean it takes longer to get the help you need in an
+"We hoped that East County residents would understand the critical issues at stake ... and the damaging effect of failing to pass Measure S. More station closures and firefighter layoffs will mean it takes longer to get the help you need in an emergency, when seconds count."

 Although she worked to defeat the measure, Kris Hunt, executive director of Contra Costa Taxpayers Association, said Tuesday she had mixed feelings about the way the vote was going.